UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/R.md

 export R_LIBS=/your/local/R/library/path:$R_LIBS
 ```

+This is a colon-separated list of directories that R will search through.

-Setting that in your terminal will let you install them from inside R and should be put in your jobscript (or your `.bashrc`) when you submit a job using those libraries.
-This appends your directory to `$R_LIBS` rather than overwriting it so the system libraries can still be found.
+Setting that in your terminal will let you install to that path from inside R and
+should also be put in your jobscript (or your `.bashrc`) when you submit a job
+using those libraries.
+This appends your directory to the existing value of
+`$R_LIBS` rather than overwriting it so the centrally-installed libraries can still be found.

 You can also change the library path for a session from within R:
 ```
 .libPaths(c('~/MyRlibs',.libPaths()))
 ```

-This puts your local directory at the beginning of R's search path, and means that `install.packages()` will automatically put packages there and the `library()` function will find libraries in your local directory.
+This puts your directory at the beginning of R's search path, and means that `install.packages()` will automatically put packages there and the `library()` function will find libraries in your local directory.

 ### Install an R package